-While we cannot put the blame squarely on the customer or the shipper, it is known that sometimes, retailers process a return for a MacBook and get a bundle of used paper instead.
+While we cannot put the blame squarely on the customer or the shipper, sometimes, retailers process a return for a MacBook and get a bundle of used paper instead.
 Again, by insuring your returns just as thoroughly, you can avoid some amount of risk.

 If you find that a consumer is responsible for cheating you, you can follow a stepwise process.
 First, block the consumer from making further purchases from your site.
 Write to them to tell them that they have been blocked, and explain why.
 Try and be kind.

-Second, a consumer committing fraud can choose either to be quiet about the whole issue, or they may choose to become intensely vocal about you and begin the mudslinging across all platforms.
-At this point, your legal team needs to be involved to sort this out in court.
+Second, a consumer committing fraud can choose either to be quiet about the whole issue, or they may choose to become intensely vocal about you and begin mudslinging.
+At this point, involve your legal team to sort this out in court.

 Remember, as a retailer, you don’t want to pick a fight unless you see a good business reason for doing so.
 Teaching people a lesson is not your job.
 However, if this is a pattern with a few customers, or if you think handling one such case well would discourage others from following suit, you need to take it up as professionally as you can.

-Most sellers of refurbished goods also take up the returns process themselves – they use their logistics to collect the product from a customer, they send you a pick-up receipt so you can process a refund, and they pay you a certain price for the product based on an agreement you sign.
+Most sellers of refurbished goods also take up the returns process themselves.
+They use their logistics to collect the product from a customer.
+Then they send you a pick-up receipt so you can process a refund.
+They also pay you a certain price for the product based on an agreement you sign.

-Then, these resellers refurbish or repair the product as much as possible, determine a price for it and put it on sale with the changes specified.
+Then, these resellers refurbish or repair the product as much as possible.
+They then determine a price for it and put it on sale with the changes specified.
 Many electronics retailers, furniture sellers, and home appliance retailers usually have such arrangements with a third party vendor.

-As a growing business in any of these areas, you may want to consider outsourcing your returns entirely.
-Indeed, if selling is what you do best, it is good to focus on just that and let someone else handle the returns logistics.
+As a growing business in any of these areas, you may want to consider outsourcing your eCommerce returns entirely.
+Indeed, if selling is what you do best, focus on just that and let someone else handle the logistics of the return.
 Since you are the original seller of the product, you can still ask your consumers for feedback and find ways to implement it.

-However, if you have products of high value and high margins, allowing customers to return them in your stores irrespective of where hey buy adds an extra layer of trust to the business.
-Consumers know how convenient it is to buy from you, so they are more likely to keep coming back.
-Ensure that you have a system in place to assess which channel the sale was made on and which channel the return was processed on.
+However, if you have products of high value and high margins, allowing customers to return them in your stores irrespective of where they buy adds an extra layer of trust to the business.
+Consumers know how convenient it is to buy from you.
+Hence, they are more likely to keep coming back.
+Have a system in place to assess which channel you made a sale on, and processed the return on.
 This is especially helpful if you have a fixed amount of inventory assigned to each channel.

-It wouldn’t be too far-fetched to say that we try to make returns super convenient so that, eventually, we may never have to process returns at all!
+It wouldn’t be too far-fetched to say that we try to make returns super convenient.
+This way, eventually, we may never have to process returns at all!